heremaps/xyz-documentation/docs/cli/cli.md

 ##### Upload csv

 ```
-here xyz upload YOUR_SPACE_ID -f /Users/dhatb/data.csv
+here xyz upload YOUR_SPACE_ID -f /Users/xyz/data.csv
 ```

-Upload csv data to a Space with name YOUR_SPACE_ID
+Upload csv data to a Space with name YOUR_SPACE_ID.

+XYZ will attempt to choose the columns containing the latitude and longitude fields based on well known names including:

+    y, ycoord, ycoordinate, coordy, coordinatey, latitude, lat x, xcoord, xcoordinate, coordx, coordinatex, longitude, lon, lng, long, longitud

+If your csv uses different names, you can specify the latitude field with `-y` and longitude with `-x`.

 ##### Upload shapefile